kazurayam/KatalonDiscussion6967/README.md

 # What is this?

-This is a simple Katalon Studio for demonstration purpose.
+This is a simple Katalon Studio project for demonstration purpose.
-You can clone this out on you PC and execute it with your Katalon Stduio.
+You can clone this out on you PC and execute it with your Katalon Studio.

 This project is developed to propose a solution for the following discussion: